Xi1 Capricorni

 Xi1 Capricorni, Latinized from ξ1 Capricorni, is an orange-hued star in the constellation Capricornus.
+Its name is a Bayer designation that is Latinized from ξ1 Capricorni, and abbreviated Xi1 Cap or ξ1 Cap.
 With an apparent visual magnitude of +6.34, it is near the lower limit of brightness for stars that can be seen with the naked eye.
-Based upon an annual parallax shift of 5.32 mas as seen from Earth, this system is located roughly 620 light years from the Sun.
+Based upon an annual parallax shift of 5.32 mas as seen from Earth, this system is located approximately 614 ly 620 light-years distant from the Sun.

 It is an evolved K-type giant star with a stellar classification of K0 III.
 With an age of 3.35 billion years, this star has an estimated 1.55 times the mass of the Sun and is radiating 139 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4,439 K.